-- Check that that you are using the right dosage for your filter basket: 7-10 gms for a single shot, 14-20 gms for a double shot, and about 21 gms for a triple shot
+- Check that you are using the right dosage for your filter basket: 7-10 gms for a single shot, 14-20 gms for a double shot, and about 21 gms for a triple shot

 - Avoid knocking the portafilter onto the group head of your espresso machine to avoid cracking the puck

 If you are new to making espresso, a bottomless portafilter may be challenging to use in the beginning but it will massively assist you to perfect your technique.
-You are better off paying more attention to your grind size, dosing, and distribution and tamping to correct any spraying that might occur.
+You are better off paying more attention to your grind size, dosing, distribution, and tamping to correct any spraying that might occur.

 Alternatively, you can start learning with a spouted portafilter and switch to a bottomless one as your skills and confidence grow.